 Radio host.
 Professor.
 Author.
 Rabble Rouser.

-Ken Schneck, PhD, is an Associate Professor and Director of the Leadership in Higher Education Program at Baldwin Wallace University where he teaches courses on race in society, ethical leadership, student development theory, and a slew of courses on how individuals can work with communities to create a more just world.
-He tours the country speaking on the topic of LGBTQ identity, community change, racial justice and how you can use your voice to create actual change (instead of creating more meetings about actual change).
+Ken Schneck, PhD, is a Professor of Education and Director of the Leadership in Higher Education Program at Baldwin Wallace University where he teaches courses on race in society, ethical leadership, student development theory, and a slew of courses on how individuals can work with communities to create a more just world.
+He tours the country speaking on the topic of LGBTQ identity, community change, racial justice, and how you can use your voice to create actual change (instead of creating more meetings about actual change).

 Ken is an author and freelance writer whose first book Seriously...What Am I Doing Here?
 The Adventures of a Wondering and Wandering Gay Jew (1984 Publishing) was released in 2017, LGBTQ Cleveland: Images of Modern America (Arcadia Publishing/The History Press) hit the shelves in 2018, and LGBTQ Columbus: Images of Modern America was published in 2019.
 His work has been published in a ton of national media including The Advocate, PRIZM Magazine, The Windy City Times, 201 Magazine, Bravo TV, NBC News, FreshWater Cleveland, and Cleveland Magazine.
 For 6 years, he was a featured contributor to The Huffington Post, penning thoughts for the “Queer Voices,” “College” and “Impact” sections that have been viewed and shared millions of times.